OREA

 Preparation

-Heat a minimum of 240ml of water to 94C and prepare a 15g dose of the coffee of your choice.
-Grind the coffee to a medium-fine size, the size of the Grind Type should be slightly larger than table salt.
+Heat a minimum of 240ml of water to 94C and prepare a 15g dose of your chosen coffee.
+Grind the coffee to a medium-fine size; the grind type should be slightly coarser than table salt.

-Prepare the Filter : Place the Filter in the OREA and rinse it with hot water to remove residual tastes and preheat the equipment.
+Prepare the filter: Place the filter in the OREA and rinse it with hot water to eliminate residual tastes and preheat the equipment.

-Pour 15g of ground coffee into the Filter and gently shake the OREA to even out the coffee bed.
+Pour 15g of ground coffee into the filter and gently shake the OREA to level the coffee bed.

 Infusion

-Pre-infusion (blooming): Pour 50 g of hot water at 94°C in regular circles about 10 cm above the coffee bed.
-This initial phase allows the coffee to degas and release its full aroma.
+Pre-infusion (blooming): Pour 50g of hot water at 94°C in regular circles, approximately 10 cm above the coffee bed.
+This initial phase allows the coffee to degas and fully release its aromas.

-Leave the bloom to operate for 30 to 40 seconds to open up the coffee.
+Allow the bloom to operate for 30 to 40 seconds to properly open up the coffee.

 then pour up to 240g